 Dallas-Fort Worth (DFW) Eight-Hour Ozone Nonattainment Area

 The DFW eight-hour ozone nonattainment area is required to demonstrate transportation conformity for ozone precursors, volatile organic compounds (VOC) and nitrogen oxides (NOX).
-The VOC and NOX MVEBs to which the area must currently conform were established in the DFW Reasonable Further Progress (RFP) SIP Revision for the 2008 Eight-Hour Ozone National Ambient Air Quality Standard and found adequate by the EPA for transportation conformity purposes effective January 26, 2016 (81 FR 1184).
+The VOC and NOX MVEBs to which the area must currently conform were established in the Dallas-Fort Worth (DFW) 2008 Eight-Hour Ozone Nonattainment Area Attainment Demonstration (AD) State Implementation Plan (SIP) Revision for the 2017 Attainment Year and found adequate by the EPA for transportation conformity purposes effective November 23, 2016 (81 FR 78591).

 El Paso Coarse PM (PM10) Nonattainment Area and CO Maintenance Area